Create Your First Tizen Wearable Web Watch Application

 The automatic build means that the Tizen Studio automatically rebuilds the application whenever you change a source or resource file and save the application project.

-To use the automatic build:
+To use the automatic build, follow the steps as below:

 1. Select the project in the Project Explorer view.